Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/ecover/index.rst

 ======

-El objeto ecover no tiene descripción.
+The object ecover has no description.

 .. toctree::
 	:maxdepth: 1